 We believe we are the only orthopedic company with a robust pediatric-focused infrastructure, including a dedicated global commercial organization.
-As of December 31, 2018, our U.S. sales organization consisted of 33 independent sales agencies employing more than 130 sales representatives.
+As of December 31, 2019, our U.S. sales organization consisted of 38 independent sales agencies employing 167 focused sales representatives.
 Increasingly, these sales agencies are making us the anchor line in their businesses or representing us exclusively.
-Sales from such agencies represented 75% of our revenue in 2018 and 76% in 2017.
+Sales from such agencies represented 76% of our revenue in 2019 and 75% in 2018.

-Outside of the United States, our sales organization consisted of 35 independent stocking distributors and five independent sales agencies in 39 countries, including the largest markets in the European Union, Latin America and the Middle East, as well as South Africa, Australia and Japan.
+Outside of the United States, our sales organization consisted of 39 independent stocking distributors and seven independent sales agencies in 43 countries, including the largest markets in the European Union, Latin America and the Middle East, as well as South Africa, Australia and Japan.
 We believe our distributors are well regarded by pediatric orthopedic surgeons in their respective markets.
-To support our international distribution organization.

-we have hired a number of regional market managers, whose product and clinical expertise deepens our relationships with both surgeons and our distributors.
+To support our international distribution organization, we have hired a number of regional market managers, whose product and clinical expertise deepens our relationships with both surgeons and our distributors.
 In the near term, we expect to selectively expand the number of international markets we serve, as well as to deepen our penetration of important existing markets such as Brazil and Japan.
 In 2017, we began to supplement our use of independent distributors with direct sales programs in the United Kingdom, Ireland, Australia and New Zealand.
-In 2018, we began selling direct in Canada.
+In 2018, we began selling direct in Canada, and in January 2019 we expanded to Belgium and the Netherlands.
+Additionally, in March 2019 we established a holding company and an operating company in the Netherlands that are expected to enhance our operations in Europe.
 In these markets, we work through sales agencies that are paid a commission.
 We consign sets to hospitals, ship replacement products, bill and collect receivables.
 These new arrangements are expected to generate an increase in revenue and gross margin.
 We plan to continue to make similar transitions in select international markets that we believe would benefit from a sales agency model.